Vandebron/mpyl/README.md

 - hard to grasp for new developers

 ## The ugly

+- awkward Jenkins module project structure
+- very obscure error messages and exceptions
+- deploy steps cannot be executed or simulated locally
+- logic needs to be written in groovy
+- code that depends on IO is virtually untestable

+# Proposed implementation
  - Replaceablity
    - Independent from Jenkins (or any other build executor)
    - Runs locally, with no OS dependencies in as far as possible.